audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

   by bad people).
 * **3** [strong passwords][strong]

 **NOTE**: Recent-model Macs _cannot_ be used to run Tails.
-The wireless hardware is not supported by Tails.
+While you **certainly** can create a Tails USB key on a Mac, many recent-generation Mac laptops use a proprietary wireless card driver that Linux (and thus Tails) do not support.
 You _might_ be able to use a wired connection but this varies with the year and model of your laptop.
 By way of comparison, last year model PCs tend to work well.
 The author used a 5000 series Dell Latitude for testing.

 ## Tails: A Safe Place